mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 Minimize the rounds of review.
 Look for patterns that are coming up and see if you can put these into

-## Evaluating their first few drafts
+## Deciding whether to terminate a writer

 If you've hired the writer on a trial basis, the real interview begins when they send you the first few drafts they've produced for you.
 Now is the time to pay close attention to their work.